MikyStar/MOOC_Udemy_ReactNative/README.md

 - [React Native Element](https://github.com/react-native-training/react-native-elements) : Lots of components already created and personalizable like lists, badges, forms ...

+# States and contexts in React

+In React, only classes have states.

+State is immutable, the constructor is the only place where I can directly access and assign it's value, otherwise we have to pass through setter.

+`Every time the state of a class is modified, the render function is called again`

 # Notes

 - I'm using a OnePlus 6 for this tutorial which is an Android smartphone with a Notch ; While not applying CSS to my component, the natural behaviour is that the text of the component for instance is at the top of the screen. `The Notch is covering up some part of the text !`